Upwell

 Upwell is a village and civil parish in the English county of Norfolk.
 Upwell village is on the A1101 road, as is Outwell, its conjoined village at the north.
 The nearest towns are Wisbech to the north-west and Downham Market to the east.

+Three Holes is a hamlet in the parish of Upwell.
 The parish covers an area of 27.65 km2 and had a population of 2,456 in 1,033 households at the 2001 census, increasing to 2,750 at the 2011 Census.
-And most recently, In the 2021 census the town population has nearly doubled to 4,734.
+And most recently, In the 2021 census the population has nearly doubled to 4,734.

 History

 The villages name means 'higher well (= spring/stream)'.
-Originally, part of a single place called Well; 'upp' was appended to distinguish from Outwell.
+Originally, part of a single place called Well; 'upp' was prepended to distinguish from Outwell.

 Upwell in 1202 had a market-place and a weekly market.
 Marmont Priory was endowed by Richard I with 300 acres in Upwell and Outwell.
 The priory of Gilbertines was founded in the reign of King John.
 Cultivation of flax and hemp is referred to in an order of Sessions of Sewers in 1340.